GaetanLepage/phd-manuscript/sections/2_simulator/1_intro/0_index.typ

 It can be applied to human training, algorithm testing, and data collection.
 Once built, simulation systems can be dramatically valuable as cheap replications of physical settings that are either expensive or difficult to access.
 Multiple techniques or discoveries would have been impossible without the scaling offered by simulation.
-For instance, the field of drug discovery has considerably benefitted from molecular computer simulation @durrant_molecular_2011 @lave_challenges_2007.
+For instance, the drug discovery field has benefited considerably from molecular computer simulation @durrant_molecular_2011 @lave_challenges_2007.
 Building on this general overview of simulation, we now turn to its specific applications in deep learning and robotics.

 // Simulation in DL and DRL